2 Chinese warplanes enter Taiwan's air defence zone | International

 2 Chinese warplanes enter Taiwan's air defence zone

-Taiwan has reported another incursion by Chinese warplanes as two military aircraft of the People's Liberation Army (PLA) enter the self-ruled island's air defense identification zone (ADIZ) on Wednesday.
+Two Chinese military aircraft of the People's Liberation Army (PLA) entered into Taiwan's Air Defense Identification Zones (ADIZ) Friday.

 - Country: